 There are often cases when you’ll need to run a micro controller from a battery power source.
 Unlike when running from mains power, every milli-amp matters.
 In these cases IoAbstraction’s task manager is able to integrate easily with most low power libraries.
 Task manager works by repeatedly calling the runLoop() function within loop() or main, during each loop task manager evaluates if any tasks are yet ready to run, and if they are it runs them.

 TcMenu supports a wide range of rendering devices, from HD44780 based units using our LiquidCrystal fork through to mono OLED’s and full colour TFT displays using the Adafruit_GFX library.
 In order to achieve such a wide range of displays the renderer describes things in terms of menu items, active positions, editors and dialogs.
 This allows each renderer to convert these concepts into something that works for it’s needs.
-TitleWidget for presenting state in icon form For all displays including LiquidCrystal we support the concept of title widgets.
+You can also easily take over the display to draw your own screen at any time.

 It is possible to secure sub-menus in tcMenu by setting the secured switch in the designer UI.
 Once this is done, and as long as there is an authenticator within your sketch that is assigned to the menu manager, then there is nothing else to do.
 First, during the design phase, ensure that you select to secure the sub-menu.
 It is recommended that such menus are marked as local only, so they cannot be sent remotely: